Calculating Turnover Costs: How Do You Use Excel for Accurate Results?

 akil

-i tried putting in values in rupees into the calculator. i got numbers and values that look pretty realistic. all i need to do now is compare last years cost of turnover as calculated by the company using their methods and then compare the results to the results i've reached.
+Thank you for your response.
+I tried inputting values in rupees into the calculator.
+I obtained numbers and values that appear quite realistic.
+All I need to do now is compare last year's cost of turnover as calculated by the company using their methods and then compare the results to the results I've reached.

-the calculator is an amazing tool in a number of ways. it not only simplifies the whole calculation process but is faster than the traditional methods used. i just need to know how accurate it proves to be when the values are in rupees.
+The calculator is an amazing tool in several ways.
+It not only simplifies the whole calculation process but is also faster than the traditional methods used.
+I just need to determine how accurate it proves to be when the values are in rupees.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute